dan-da/hd-wallet-addrs/README.md

 We can change up the fields and specify to use bip44 derivation to generate an absolute path.

+Tip: The abspath column is empty when --derivation=relative, which is the default.

 ```
 $ ./hd-wallet-addrs.php -g --xpub=xpub6BfKpqjTwvH21wJGWEfxLppb8sU7C6FJge2kWb9315oP4ZVqCXG29cdUtkyu7YQhHyfA5nt63nzcNZHYmqXYHDxYo8mm1Xq1dAC7YtodwUR --cols=type,abspath,relpath,addr --derivation=bip44 --logfile=/tmp/log.txt